20% off on your next Trip. Hurry up and book a tour before the time is up! T&C Applied. Book your Tour

 What is the best time to visit Vietnam?

-February to April offers good weather throughout the country.
-While December-January is good but chilly in the north.
+February to April offers good weather throughout the country, while December-January is good but chilly in the north.

 How much will a Vietnam trip cost?

-A Vietnam trip costs $30-50 daily for budget travelers. $75-150 for mid-range. $200+ for luxury experiences.
+A Vietnam trip costs $30-50 daily for budget travelers, $75-150 for mid-range, and $200+ for luxury experiences.

 Do you need a visa for Vietnam?